kikihsieh/DragonAdventureBonanza/README.md

     * Hit a torch with a fireball to see it light up
     * Allowed the torch to flicker to replicate real lit torches
     * Smooth blending light of adjacent torches
-* More animations! - flying player sprite, boss, boss minions, hearts, cave spirits, etc.
+* More animations! - flying player sprite, boss, boss minions, hearts, cave spirits, torches, player projectiles etc.
 ### Advanced Gameplay
 * Boss level with 4.5 different attack phases
     * Coordination between boss projectiles and minions to form different patterns
     * New types of projectiles that bounce into different formations
+    * Phases are boss health based
+    * Randomized safe spaces based on player position, player is able to reach a safe spot during each attack wave
 * Tiles with physical properties - play level 3 (snow level) to see these
     * Sliding tiles - try walking on one
     * Bouncy tiles - try jumping on the top of these in the snow level
 ### Audio
 * **Background music:** Each level has a different soundtrack, victory soundtrack on game completion
-* **Feedback:** We have sounds effects associated with the following actions; button clicks, the player getting hit, jumping, shooting, collecting a heart, lighting a torch, etc.
+* **Feedback:** We have sounds effects associated with the following actions; button clicks, the player getting hit, jumping, shooting, collecting a heart, lighting a torch, jumping on an enemy, shooting an enemy etc.

 ### Proposal Targets
 * Optional advanced technical elements from the original pitch that were implemented